rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

   - If the device reboots, then the configured subscription will obviously end, but once the subscription configuration has been processed after boot up, then the subscription will be recreated again, assuming the subscription configuration is still valid.

-  - If transport connectivity to the receiver is broken, then any subscriptions using that transport are terminated, but the publisher MUST periodically attempt to re-establish connection to the receiver and re-activate any configured subscriptions to that receiver.
+  - If the publisher detects that transport connectivity to the receiver is broken, then any subscriptions using that transport are terminated, but the publisher MUST periodically attempt to re-establish connection to the receiver and re-activate any configured subscriptions to that receiver.

+- The lifetime of any transport session(s) to receiver(s) are also tied to the subscription configuration, but in a way that depends on the behavior of the Yang Push 2 transport specificiation, i.e.,

+  - For YANG Push transports that specify a separate transport session for each subscription to the same receiver then a new transport session is established whenever a valid subscription is configured and the transport session MUST be closed if the subscription configuration is removed or changed such that the subscription is no longer valid.

-  - Note, if there are no active subscriptions for a given receiver then any transport session(s) associated with that receiver MUST be closed, but that MAY be after a short delay.
+  - For YANG Push transports that specify a shared transport session for all subscriptions to the same receiver then a new transport session is established for the first valid configured subscription.
+Note, if there are no active subscriptions for a given receiver then any transport session(s) associated with that receiver MUST be closed, but that MAY be after a short delay.

 - Other than the *reset* YANG Action, described in {{reset}}, there are no YANG RPCs to dynamically create, modify, or delete a configured subscription, any alterations MUST be done via changes to the configuration.